-The front end app is already exposing metrics in Prometheus exposition format.
-Simply add
+The front end application is already exposing metrics in Prometheus exposition format.
+By adding

-/metrics to the application URL to see the metrics on the browser.
+/metrics to the application URL, you can view the metrics in the browser.

-Execute the following command to make sure the CloudWatch Prometheus agent is running.
+This command ensures that the CloudWatch Prometheus agent is running.

-PetSite to find the configuration used to collect metrics from the application endpoint.
+Here you will find the configurations used to collect metrics from the application endpoint.
 The following screenshot shows a portion of the configuration where we specify metric selectors and appropriate dimensions under which the metrics should be aggregated.

-Just like regular Container Insights metrics, Prometheus metrics is also collected through Embedded Metric Format.
-Go to CloudWatch Logs which will take you directly to the log group under which the Prometheus metrics are collected in Embedded Metric Format.
+Just like regular Container Insights metrics, Prometheus metrics are also collected through Embedded Metric Format.

 Read more about this topic in this blog post - https://aws.amazon.com/blogs/containers/using-prometheus-metrics-in-amazon-cloudwatch/